 Trade secret misappropriation can take place through different methods, such as violating nondisclosure agreements, publishing the information, engaging in theft, fraud, or bribery.

-There are several defences available against accusations of trade secret misappropriation.
+There are several defenses available against accusations of trade secret misappropriation.
 The accused party may argue that they independently developed the trade secret without any knowledge of the original information.
 Alternatively, they might claim that they reverse engineered the trade secret through testing, such as identifying the ingredients in a secret formula for a sports drink.
 Another defence could involve disputing the existence of a trade secret, asserting that the supposedly confidential information was not truly secret, or that the owner failed to take sufficient steps to maintain its secrecy.

 Once a trade secret is misappropriated and widely disclosed, it typically loses its status as a trade secret and consequently loses its protection.
 Therefore, it is of utmost importance to closely safeguard trade secrets.
 If you possess trade secrets, it is advisable to seek legal counsel to determine the necessary measures for their adequate protection.